 Step 3: Choose how much to invest in small and large companies

 As a general rule, small companies tend to be riskier investments but, over the long haul, return a higher performance than large companies.
 I've written in the past about Large Cap v.
 Mid Cap v.
 Small Cap Funds and Allocating Between Large and Small Cap funds.
 One thing to keep in mind is that this allocation decision applies to both U.S. and foreign investments.
 I put about 15% toward U.S. small companies and 10% toward international small companies.

 Step 4: Choose how much to invest in developed and emerging markets

-In addition to the market cap, for international investments it’s important to consider whether the investment is in a developed country or emerging market.
+In addition to the market cap, for international investments, it’s important to consider whether the investment is in a developed country or emerging market.
 Like small cap companies, companies located in emerging markets tend to be riskier but offer the potential for greater returns.
-I’ve written about Emerging Market funds and Allocation and Emerging Market funds.
+I’ve written about Emerging Market funds.
 I generally divided the 30% allocated to international investments between developed countries, emerging markets and small cap companies in equal amounts.

 Step 5: Choose whether to invest in other asset classes such as REITs and commodities

 I invest 10% in REITs, 5% to U.S. REITs and 5% to International REITs.
 At this point, I don't invest in commodity funds.
 Over the long term, commodities tend to return 0% after inflation.
 While some view them as a good hedge against inflation, the amount I'd be willing to put into commodities would have minimal impact on my portfolio.

 Step 6: Choose how to invest in bonds